 Dig (domain information groper) is a useful tool for network troubleshooting, primarily used to query DNS related information like A Record, CNAME, NS, MX Records etc.

-Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to troubleshoot any networking problems for you, or to help you with the Network Commands in Linux.
+Of course, you don’t have to know Network Commands in Linux if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to troubleshoot any networking problems for you, or to help you with the Network Commands in Linux.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.